The October 2024 price cap and what it means for your bills

-The October 2024 energy price cap will be in place from October 1st 2024, controlling customer’s energy prices and standing charges on standard variable tariffs.
+The October 2024 energy price cap is in place from the 1st of October, controlling the energy prices and standing charges of customers on standard variable tariffs.

-The new price cap will raise energy bills for average consumers by 10%.
+The new price cap raises energy bills for average consumers by 10%.
 Your actual bill will, as ever, be determined by the amount of gas and electricity you use.
 This means you can still cut your energy bills by reducing your home power usage.

 How much will my bills be?
 Find out with our Utility Bill Calculator ›